 Deals: Honey vs. Capital One Shopping

-Honey and Capital One Shopping both help shoppers find the best deals on items from thousands of online retailers.
+Honey and Capital One Shopping both help shoppers find deals on items from thousands of online retailers.
 To find deals, Honey works with over 30,000 merchants, including Amazon, eBay, Target, and Walmart.
-While Capital One Shopping claims more major brands, the company doesn’t explicitly state how many it works with.
+Capital One Shopping also claims it works with over 30,000 retailers.
 Both also offer deals on services like food delivery, car rentals, and travel booking.

 Overall, Honey is geared more toward finding deals on Amazon.
 When a shopper pulls up an item in Amazon, a button will indicate if there are better offers for the same item from other Amazon sellers.
 By contrast, Capital One Shopping will indicate if it finds a better deal on an item on Amazon even if it’s from another retailer.